Skip to content

 • Transformer ratio: {ct|vt}_{act|old}_{prim|sec}

-Comprehensive measured values: power, current, voltage, energy, power quality.
+Comprehensive measurement values: power, current, voltage, energy, power quality.

 • Power (W): p_l1_a, p_l2_a, p_l3_a, p_l123_a